Resurrecting an ancient Egyptian tomb

 Unearthing a sensation

-The man behind the project is Factum Arte's founder, Adam Lowe.
+The man behind the project is Factum Foundation's founder, Adam Lowe.
 He freely admits that Seti's tomb is his obsession, calling it "the most important library of Pharaonic religion, philosophy, art, poetry and science; the source material for the three Abrahamic religions."

-From a workshop in Spain, Factum Arte has developed the expertise to 3D-scan and 3D-print virtually any work of art.
+From a workshop in Spain, Factum Foundation has developed the expertise to 3D-scan and 3D-print virtually any work of art.
 They've been hugely successful making pieces for contemporary artists, but Lowe seems to be more focused on the past.

 Factum Arte is displaying copies of two chambers in the tomb of Pharaoh Seti I at Antikenmuseum Basel in Switzerland.
 Credit: Courtesy Ruedi Habegger/Antikenmuseum Basel/Sammlung Ludwig